epfl-ada/ada-2023-project-teamcajare2023/README.md

 #### Cluster character types from the movie plots

 - *Objective*: Identify patterns and associations between linguistic elements for character type classification.
-- *Method*: **TO ADD**.
+- *Method*:
-- *Input Features*:
-  - Attributes.
-  - Agent verbs.
+  - Using the CoreNLP parsed movie summaries provided by the authors of the dataset, extract agent verbs, patient verbs and attributes describing all characters.
+  - Create representations of the characters using word vectors weighted by their inverse document frequency (IDF).
+  - Cluster these representations by first reducing dimensionality and then performing K-means.
-  - Patient verbs.
+- *Analysis*:

-**Ancien texte** - : the authors of the dataset used the CoreNLP toolkit developed by Stanford University to parse the movie plot summaries.
-Extract meaningful information about the characters: what action they are the agent or patient of, what their attributes are, how many times they are mentioned in the summary (proxy to identify the main character).
-With all of that information, we will cluster the characters to identify similar ones and then perform further analysis of those clusters (gender, longitudinal and geographical differences).
+  - Study percentage of female characters in the obtained clusters.
+  - Qualitative characterization of clusters that are significantly gendered using wordclouds.

 #### Predict a character's gender based on its linguistic features
 - *Objective*: Identify patterns and associations between linguistic elements and gender for character classification.
 - *Method*: Develop a neural network classifier to predict the character's gender.
 - *Input Features*:
-  - Attributes.
+  - Attributes word vectors.
-  - Agent verbs.
+  - Agent verbs word vectors.
-  - Patient verbs.
+  - Patient verbs word vectors.

 ### Part 3 : Analysis of the reception of movies by the public & cinema industry